What is a CCN number?

 - What is a CCN number?

-- A CCN (CMS Certification Number) is a 6-digit identifier CMS assigns to certified health care facilities for use in Medicare and Medicaid administrative data.
+- A CCN (CMS Certification Number) is a six-character identifier CMS assigns to certified health care facilities for use in Medicare and Medicaid administrative data.

 - How does a CCN differ from an NPI?